 In March 2017, Emma was out horse riding through some woods when she was involved in a serious accident.
-Whist attempting to jump over a fence, Emma’s horse lost balance and fell directly on top of her.
+Whilst attempting to jump over a fence, Emma’s horse lost balance and fell directly on top of her.
 The sheer force of the impact caused Emma’s pelvis to break in four places, as well as completely shattering her shoulder.

-Due to the location of the incident and severity of Emma’s injuries, the Lincs & Notts Air Ambulance was dispatched directly to the scene.
+Due to the location of the incident and the severity of Emma’s injuries, the Lincs & Notts Air Ambulance was dispatched directly to the scene.
 Our helicopter landed in the nearest clearing of the woods before the crew rushed to Emma’s side.

 Once at the scene, the highly-skilled medical team took quick action by carrying out a number of clinical interventions before transporting Emma on board the Ambucopter.
 She was then airlifted to Queens Medical Centre in Nottingham in a matter of minutes.